NVIDIA/workbench-example-hybrid-rag/README.md

     <img src="./code/chatui/static/jupyter.png" width="66%" height="auto">

 # Advanced Tutorials
-This section shows you how to use difference inference modes with this RAG project.
+This section shows you how to use different inference modes with this RAG project.
 For these tutorials, a GPU of at least 12 GB of vRAM is recommended.
 If you don't have one, go back to the [Quickstart Tutorial](#tutorial-using-a-cloud-endpoint) that shows how to use **Cloud Endpoints**.

 ## Tutorial 1: Using a local GPU
 This tutorial assumes you already cloned this Hybrid RAG project to your AI Workbench.
 If not, please follow the beginning of the [Quickstart Tutorial](#tutorial-using-a-cloud-endpoint).